vc27/dnd/5e/Dragon Heist/Readme.md

 **Scouting trips to Waterdeep**

-Over the last each of you has made at least one or two trips to the Waterdeep to either make local connections and learn the cities hierarchy.
+Over the last year each of you has made at least one or two trips to the Waterdeep to either make local connections and learn the cities hierarchy.

-As a result of these trips please select one contact from the [characters list](Characters).
-It doesn't matter if some of you choose the same NPC as your contact, just be sure it fits with your characters concept.
+As a result of these trips please select one contact from the characters list (pdf attached).
+Some of you may choose the same NPC as your contact and that's fine.
+Just be sure it fits with your characters concept.

 **Personal history with Waterdeep**

 You may have what ever personal history you like with Waterdeep.
 However, for the last year 1-2 years you have been in Neverwinter.
-You have visited water deep but you have not "lived" there for at least 1-2 years.
+You have visited water deep in the last 1-2 years but you have not "lived" there.

 # The Present

 Your Gang is currently living in Waterdeep and has been there for 1-2 weeks getting settled in.
 The season is Autumn, which means you spent most of the spring and summer doing your reconnaissance.
-Autumn is harvest season so there is a bustle in the city which is partly why your team chose this time of year to make the move.
+Autumn is harvest season causing a seasonal bustle in the city.

-You have a meeting at the [Yawning Portal](Locations.md#yawning-portal) secured by proxy.
+You have a secret meeting at the [Yawning Portal](Locations.md#yawning-portal) secured by proxy.
 You've been told to meet there by one or more of your contacts.
 Word has it a rich patron has paid your contact to find him a lesser known gang for a difficult task.
-Your contact says he's mostly good for his money, at bear minimum you'll get paid to hear his pitch.
+Your contact says the patron mostly good for their money, "at bear minimum you'll get paid 10gp each to hear their pitch".

 # Knowledge your Gang has accumulated